 Course Outline

-Call for Participants in the 12th Gunma University IPE Training Course
+Call for Participants in the 13th Gunma University IPE Training Course (Flyer)

-In order to provide practical information and a model for developing an IPE program, Centre for Research and Training on Interprofessional Education at Gunma University will offer the 12th Gunma University IPE Training Course.
-This year’s training course will be held face to face with advance viewing of some pre-recorded lectures.
+In order to provide practical information and a model for developing an IPE program, WHO Collaborating Centre for Research and Training on Interprofessional Education at Gunma University will offer the 13th IPE Training Course.
+The training course will be held face to face with advance viewing of some pre-recorded lectures.

 In this training course, participants will (1) capture the current state and the future issues of IPE, (2) learn the basic principles of the development of IPE programs, (3) discuss a model of IPE curricula at a university, and (4) explore the possibilities of research collaboration.